 Once the habit is established there is no sure remedy for breaking it despite what you may read on websites selling herbs and gear.
 If you have a cribber, it’s certainly worth trying different things to control the habit, but some cases are incurable.
 You probably won’t be able to stop a horse from cribbing in every situation.
 And, even if you do control it well, and then sell the horse, it many start cribbing gain in its new home.
 So, if you’re selling a cribber, you must tell the new owner that the horse has this vice.

 What Is Cribbing?

 Interestingly, cribbing is not a habit seen in wild horses.
-The thinking is, that cribbing has a lot to do with how we keep domestic horses.
+The thinking is that cribbing has a lot to do with how a horse is maintained.
 Boredom, temperament, stress, diet, and genetics may play a part in developing the vice.

-If you do buy a cribber, be prepared to deal with the habit for the time you own the horse.
-Without drastic measures, such a surgery, a cribber will continue being a cribber for its entire life.
-By trying enough different methods of control, however, you may be able to manage the habit so that it’s not destructive to the horse or its home.
+If you do buy a cribber, be prepared to deal with the habit the entire time you own the horse.
+Usually without drastic measures, such a surgery, a cribber will continue being a cribber for its entire life.
+If you are persistent and try enough methods of control, however, you may be able to manage the habit so that it’s not destructive to the horse or its home.
 But, it might be a long, uphill battle to get there.